TikhonJelvis/website/articles/adts.md

 type void
 ```

-Having no values, it is not terribly useful in practice but makes for a nice symmetry with product types and is very useful from a theoretical standpoint.
+Having no values, it is not immediately useful in practice but makes for a nice symmetry with product types.
+This sort of type also becomes useful later on, when we start using more complex types to describe values.

 ## Putting It All Together